 6. Is it possible to convert an ordinary Request for Examination into a Request for Expedited Examination?

 Yes, the same can be done by paying additional fees.

 7. Is the Request for Publication mandatory?

-No, it is an automatic process i.e. the inventor/applicant does not have to request a patent office to publish the patent application.
-Patent office, after eighteen months from the date of filing of application or the date of priority of the application, whichever is earlier, publishes the patent application.
+No, it is an automatic process i.e. the inventor/applicant does not have to request the patent office to publish the patent application.
+In any case, the patent office, by default, pursuant to the passage of a period of eighteen months from the date of filing of the application or the date of priority of the application, whichever is earlier, would have to publish the patent application.

 8. What is prosecution history?

-A patent application goes through a review process at the patent office where the application is filed.
-Patent examiners at the patent office review the merit of the case by reviewing relevant prior art and send examination reports, also referred to as office actions.
-The most common office action is a rejection where the examiner cites close prior art in rejecting the patentability of the invention covered by the patent application.
-The patent attorney or patent agent representing the inventors must review the office action and prepare a detailed response including amendments to the application and any necessary arguments to rebut the claims of Examiner.
+The review process of a patent application primarily is initiated at the patent office where the application is initially filed.
+The patent examiners would thereafter review the merits of the case by reviewing relevant prior art and send examination reports, which is also referred to as office actions.
+The most widespread and commonly known office action is a rejection where the examiner cites close prior art in rejecting the patentability of the invention covered by the patent application.
+The patent attorney or patent agent representing the inventors should review the office action and prepare a detailed response including certain amendments to the application, and any other necessary arguments to rebut the claims of the Examiner.

 9. What is an invention disclosure form?

-An invention disclosure form is a questionnaire format that allows a patent practitioner to collect necessary information from inventors and/or applicants to be able to conduct a patent search, draft a patent application, and file the patent application.
+An invention disclosure form is usually in a questionnaire format.
+This form allows a patent practitioner to collect necessary and requisite information about and from the inventors and/or applicants to be able to conduct certain processes such as a patent search, drafting a patent application and filing that patent application.

 10. When can I file the pre-grant opposition?